Go to content

 Some of the components in the Figma file for the Feelgood Design System.

-For providing a great and accessible user experience in Feelgood’s solutions, we’ve been using a design system since 2019.
+For providing a great and accessible user experience in Feelgood’s solutions, we’ve been building and using a design system since 2019.
+It’s available at design.feelgood.se and as a extensive Figma asset library.

-• Improved accessibility in our solutions
+• It’s improved accessibility in our solutions

 Illustration of three iPhones running the Feelgood app showing the individual start page after signing in.

-With their app for iOS and Android, Feelgood has made it possible for employees at their clients to manage healthcare bookings, report absence, take health tests, view vaccination history, and use their premium service Feelgood Plus.
-It was released in the Autumn of 2019.
+Using this app for iOS and Android, employees at clients can now manage healthcare bookings, report absence, take health tests, view vaccination history, answer health surveys, and use the premium service Feelgood Plus.
+It was first released in September 2019.

-• Decreased workload for managers at clients
+• It’s decreased workload for managers at clients

 Note: I have not yet written a full case study on this app.